Sidney Crosby: Reputation

 Considered a generational talent and a franchise player, drafting Crosby changed the fortunes of a struggling Pittsburgh Penguins.
 It helped secure funding for a new arena and ended speculation that the franchise would relocate to another city.
 In 2005–06, his presence helped Pittsburgh's attendance increase by 33%.
 Crosby's arrival also aided in reinvigorating and expanding the roots of hockey in the Pittsburgh area.
 Penguins CEO and president David Morehouse said, "We were in last place, we were last in revenues, we were last in attendance, our TV ratings were minimal and we were in the oldest building in the NHL...
 We were able to draw attention to us as a franchise because of the drafting of Sidney Crosby and the subsequent success we had."

 Crosby is well known for welcoming new teammates with open arms.
 Former teammate and NHL veteran Matt Cullen has said that "[he watches] how he makes time to make a real effort to include guys and go out of his way to spend time with younger guys, and I know that goes a long way."
 Crosby often does research on new members of the organization, even players who have not yet made the roster, and makes sure to greet them.

-Some current players who grew up watching Crosby, such as Jack Hughes of the New Jersey Devils, have said that they tried to emulate other players as emerging youth hockey stars because "playing at his [Crosby's] level just wasn't realistic."
+Some current players who grew up watching Crosby, such as Jack Hughes of the New Jersey Devils, have said that as emerging youth hockey stars they tried to emulate not Crosby but other players, because "playing at his [Crosby's] level just wasn't realistic".